Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Mathematical Preliminaries

 and we have $K_{x}^{*} K_{x^{\prime}}=K\left(x, x^{\prime}\right), x, x^{\prime} \in E_X$.
 In the following, we will denote $\mathcal{G}$ as the vRKHS induced by the kernel $K: E_X \times E_X \rightarrow \mathcal{L}(\mathcal{Y})$ with

-\begin{rem} Without loss of generality, we provide our results for the vRKHS $\mathcal{G}$ induced by the operator-valued kernel given by $K(x,x') = k_{X}(x,x')\operatorname{Id}_{\mathcal{Y}}$.
+\begin{rem}[General multiplicative kernel] Without loss of generality, we provide our results for the vRKHS $\mathcal{G}$ induced by the operator-valued kernel given by $K(x,x') = k_{X}(x,x')\operatorname{Id}_{\mathcal{Y}}$.
 However, with suitably adjusted constants in the assumptions, our results transfer directly to the more general vRKHS $\widetilde{\mathcal{G}}$ induced by the more general operator-valued kernel